soumyargade/CSC510-17/PROCESS.md

 #### Iteration Two

 ## Practices
+### Core & Corollary Practices
+A core practice we have integrated into our software development is **pair programming**.

+A corollary practice we have integrated into our software development is **incremental deployment**.
 ### Scrum Meeting Notes
 #### Iteration One
 | Date   | Progress & Blockers   |  Next Steps